michaelserdar/python-snake-game/README.md

 ##License
 This project is open-source and available for educational purposes.
-Feel free to modify and improve =.
+Feel free to modify and improve.

 Enjoy!